opengisch/QFieldCloud/README.md

     docker compose exec app python manage.py migrate

+Collect the static files

+    docker compose exec app python manage.py collectstatic

 ## Using certificate from Let's Encrypt

 By default, QFieldCloud is using a self-signed certificate.
 For production use you should use a valid certificate.

-To use Let's Encrypt with certbot you just need to uncomment the following lines in your `.env`:

-    QFIELDCLOUD_TLS_CERT: /etc/letsencrypt/live/${QFIELDCLOUD_HOST}/fullchain.pem
-    QFIELDCLOUD_TLS_KEY: /etc/letsencrypt/live/${QFIELDCLOUD_HOST}/privkey.pem

-On a server with a public domain, you then need to install Let's Encrypt certificate by running the following command:
+On a server with a public domain, you should install Let's Encrypt certificate by running the following command:

     ./scripts/init_letsencrypt.sh

 The certificates will be renewed automatically.

+To use Let's Encrypt with certbot you just need to uncomment the following lines in your `.env`:

+    QFIELDCLOUD_TLS_CERT=/etc/letsencrypt/live/${QFIELDCLOUD_HOST}/fullchain.pem
+    QFIELDCLOUD_TLS_KEY=/etc/letsencrypt/live/${QFIELDCLOUD_HOST}/privkey.pem
+    QFIELDCLOUD_TLS_DHPARAMS=/etc/nginx/dhparams/dhparams4096.pem

 You can also use your own certificates by changing them in `QFIELDCLOUD_TLS_CERT` and `QFIELDCLOUD_TLS_KEY`.
+Don't forget to create your Diffie-Hellman parameters.

 Note you want to change the `LETSENCRYPT_EMAIL`, `LETSENCRYPT_RSA_KEY_SIZE` and `LETSENCRYPT_STAGING` variables.